swabianinstruments/TimeTaggerRPC/doc/cookbook.rst

     All clients connected to the same object have full control over it.
-    For example, If any of the clients execute ``TT.freeTimeTagger(tagger_proxy)``, all clients using this object will be affected because the server received a command to close the TimeTagger hardware connection.
+    For example, If any of the clients execute ``TT.freeTimeTagger(tagger_proxy)``, all clients using this object will be affected because the server received a command to close the Time Tagger hardware connection.

 Currently, there is no intention to implement access management code in the TimeTaggerRPC package.
 If you want to develop a common access infrastructure in your lab then you can follow one of the strategies